leanny01/Career-Reboot-Plan/README.md

 # Career Reboot Plan

-This is a 90-day rebuild plan designed to transition me from an underperforming developer to a high-confidence, end-to-end system builder.
-It's structured around real-world delivery simulations, aggressive feedback loops, and public accountability.
+This is a 90-day full-stack rebuild program to master system design, speed, and end-to-end execution.
+I am a self-taught developer with 3 years of experience.
+I am looking to transition into a full-stack role.

 **Goal:** Prove that I can scope, architect, and ship maintainable systems across web, mobile (React Native in Phase 4+), and APIs.